hallowelt/mwstake-mediawiki-component-processmanager/README.md

 prevent other runners to be started.
 This is useful when you want to have only one runner running at a time.
 In case it crashes or is otherwise killed, the lock file will be removed and other runners will be able to start.
 - `--max-jobs` - maximum number of processes to execute in one run.
 This is useful when you want to limit the number of processes.
-In `--wait` mode script will exit once this number is reached.
-In non-wait mode, script will exit once this number is reached, or there are no more processes in the queue.
 - `--script-args` - arguments to be passed to `processExecution.php` script.
-This is useful when you want to pass some arguments, namely important for the farming setup, passing `--script-args='--sfr={wiki}'`
+Avoid using if not sure what you are doing.

 Crontab example:
 Should be executed as either the webserver user or root.
 ```
-* * * * * /usr/bin/php /var/www/html/mw/vendor/mwstake/mediawiki-component-processmanager/maintenance/processRunner.php /var/www/html/mw/maintenance/Maintenance.php --wait --max-processes=10 --script-args='--sfr={wiki}'
+* * * * * /usr/bin/php /var/www/html/mw/vendor/mwstake/mediawiki-component-processmanager/maintenance/processRunner.php /var/www/html/mw/maintenance/Maintenance.php --wait'
 ```

-**Only use `--script-args='--sfr={wiki}'` when in a farming setup.
-In a farm, set up one cron per instance and replace `{wiki}` with actual wiki name you want to run the cront for.**

-**If using `--max-processes` together with `--wait`, make sure to set number of processes to a fairly high number, since we dont want to reset the runner frequently**
+** When `--wait` is specified, `--max-processes` has no effect**

 ### Logging